intel-ai-tce/ai-documents/AEM/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference.md

 Users can use tools from TensorFlow github.

-**First, use Freeze_graph**
+**First, use freeze\_graph**

 First, freezing the graph can provide additional performance benefits.
-The freeze_graph tool, available as part of TensorFlow on GitHub, converts all the variable ops to const ops on the inference graph and outputs a frozen graph.
+The freeze\_graph tool, available as part of TensorFlow on GitHub, converts all the variable ops to const ops on the inference graph and outputs a frozen graph.
 With all weights frozen in the resulting inference graph, you can expect improved inference time.
-Here is a [LINK](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/freeze_graph.py) to access the freeze_graph tool.
+Here is a [LINK](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/freeze_graph.py) to access the freeze\_graph tool.

-**Second, Use Optimize_for_inference**
+**Second, Use optimize\_for\_inference**

 When the trained model is used only for inference, after the graph has been frozen, additional transformations can help optimize the graph for inference.
 TensorFlow project on GitHub offers an easy to use optimization tool to improve the inference time by applying these transformations to a trained model output.
 The output will be an inference-optimized graph to improve inference time.
-Here is a [LINK](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/optimize_for_inference.py) to access the optimize_for_inference tool.
+Here is a [LINK](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/optimize_for_inference.py) to access the optimize\_for\_inference tool.

 ## TensorFlow Runtime Options Improving Performance
 Runtime options heavily affect TensorFlow performance.
 Understanding them will help get the best performance out of the Intel Optimization of TensorFlow.

 <details>
-  <summary>intra_/inter_op_parallelism_threads</summary>
+  <summary>intra\_inter\_op\_parallelism\_threads</summary>
   <br>
-  <b>Recommended settings (RTI):intra_op_parallelism = number of physical core per socket</b>
+  <b>Recommended settings (RTI):intra\_op\_parallelism = number of physical core per socket</b>
   <br><br>
-  <b>Recommended settings: inter_op_parallelism = number of sockets</b>
+  <b>Recommended settings: inter\_op\_parallelism = number of sockets</b>
   <br><br>
   <b>Users can put below bash commands into a bash script file, and then get the number of physical core per socket and number of sockets on your platform by executing the bash script file.</b>
   <br><br>